Oregon Wing Civil Air Patrol: Mission

 The Oregon Wing performs the three missions of the Civil Air Patrol: Emergency Services; a cadet program to build future leaders from American youth; and providing Aerospace Education for both CAP members and the general public.

 Emergency services

 The Civil Air Patrol provides emergency services mission support to local, state and federal agencies.
 These mission support activities include performing support for search and rescue activities, homeland security and disaster relief, assisting in humanitarian aid assignments during times of crisis, and aerial photography.
 CAP provides support to the Air Force by conducting light transport, communications support, low-altitude route surveys, and by conducting other support missions.

 Cadet programs

 The Civil Air Patrol offers a cadet program for youth aged 12 to 21, which includes providing cadets with aerospace education, leadership training, physical fitness and character development training.
 Cadets achieve ranks and milestones through a structured training program.
 They wear the Air Force style uniform, learn military style drill and ceremonies, provide color and honor guard support, and learn how to become effective leaders.
 Additionally, the national CAP cadet program provides unique training opportunities across the country.
+Inside of Oregon, they host the yearly Winter Raptor Encampment which is renowned among cadets across the nation for its professionalism and skill level.